postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/apimatic.md

 <img alt="APIMatic integration run log" src="https://assets.postman.com/postman-docs/apimatic-run-log-v9.jpg" width="500px"/>

 This integration runs once a day at 12:00 UTC.
-If you make changes to your collection, they are picked up by the converter in its next run.
+If you make changes to your collection, they're picked up by the converter in its next run.
 If no updates are made to your collection, no updates are pushed to GitHub.